daniloxvalle/data-structures-sorting-and-searching-algorithms/README.md

 ## Searching Algorithms:

-* Binary Search: A search algorithm that finds the position of a target value within a sorted array.
+* Binary Search: An efficient search algorithm that finds the position of a target value within a sorted array.
+* Linear Search: A search algorithm that checks every element in the array sequentially until it finds a match.

 ## Sorting Algorithms: